voucherifyio/voucherify-java-sdk/docs/FilterConditionsDateTime.md

 # FilterConditionsDateTime

-Data filters used to narrow the data records to be returned in the result.
+Data filters used to narrow down the data records to be returned in the result.

 ## Properties